markhamilton1/Gitter/README.md

 cases this uses the search query associated with the short-cut.

 You are always able to manually enter your own queries.
 The query can be constrained by using any of a number of qualifiers.
-They are as follows:
+For a user search they are as follows:

 • `type:`  With this qualifier you can restrict the search to just personal accounts (`user`) or organization accounts (`org`).
 Example: `type:user`